kylewlacy/GhidraNes/README.md

 4. Analyze the file when prompted (or go to "Analysis" > "Auto Analyze...").
 Leave the settings as default and click "Analyze".
 5. Done, the game will be disassembled!
 On the left-hand side, under "Symbol Tree" > "Functions", open `reset` to jump to the reset vector (where execution starts), or `vblank` to jump to the NMI vector (where execution goes during VBlank).

+## Development

-## Developing
+### Developing with Eclipse

 1. Install Java and Ghidra.
 2. install Eclipse.
 3. Install the GhidraDev Eclipse plugin.
 Instructions can be found in your Ghidra install directory, under `Extensions/Eclipse/GhidraDev/GhidraDev_README.html`.
 4. In Eclipse, open the GhidraNes repo by going to "File" > "Open Projects from File System...".
+Click "Directory", then choose this repo (the _top-level_ folder containing this `README.md` file and the `GhidraNes` subdirectory).
+Finally, click "Finish".
 5. Open "GhidraDev" > "Link Ghidra...".
 Add your Ghidra installation, click "Next >", then select the "GhidraNes" as the Java project.
 Click "Finish".
-6. Run the project in Eclipse to start Ghidra and the GhidraNes extension.
+6. Go to "Run" > "Run As" > "Ghidra" to run Ghidra with the GhidraNes extension.

 ### Building a release from Eclipse